 - Photo must show very top & base of the tower

-- Photo must include a measuring stick next to tower to verify height (in cm)
+- Photo must include a measuring stick next to tower to verify height (in cm or inches)

 - Each middle school entry will receive a certificate signed by the Assistant Dean for Engineering Educational Outreach.